RENT-A-CAT | FILM REVIEW

 Rent-A-Cat captivates on a personal level.
 The character's unfortunate problems are all of a mundane nature that most people can relate to.
 It can be the loss of a close one, the separation from one's family, or having to cope with a dead-end job - the common denominator being loneliness.

-The story of a young woman who tries to make a livelihood by renting out cats to lonely people is a quirky idea right off the bat.
+The story of a young woman who tries to make a living by renting out cats to lonely people is a quirky idea right off the bat.
 But even more so, Ogigami utilizes this idea to further her personal directing style and manner of storytelling.

 The slow-building momentum makes the repetitive comedy work even better.
 At the same time, it effectively develops Sayako's character in a manner that makes her gradually more relatable.